raspberrypilearning/serene-scene/en/step_4.md

 --- /task ---

-You can now click the green flag to run your code and change the volume of the rain with the slider.
+Click on the green flag to run your code and change the volume of the rain with the slider.

 --- save ---